mariomac/pipes/docs/tutorial/README.md

 ## High-Level API

+**DEPRECATED API**: it will be removed in future versions of this library.

 The high-level API relies internally on the low-level API, so it is recommended to first follow the low-level API tutorials for a better understanding of the underlying behavior.